go-while/nntp-history/README.md

 - We use the first 3 characters "1a2" to select the SQLite3 table "s1a2"
 - The next 7 characters "b3c4d5e" (based on `KeyLen=7`) are used as the key within that table
-- The remaining hash is stored as comma-separated offsets for that key
+- The full hash is stored in history.dat file and database holds the offsets as comma-separated for that key

 By following this approach, you can efficiently organize and retrieve data based on Message-ID hashes while benefiting from the performance and storage optimizations provided by SQLite3 with RocksDB-style optimizations.